aiman-al-masoud/deixiscript/docs/notes/notes.md

 wrap(WrapArgs) // remove all but one new BaseWrapper(...)

 Maybe a Lexeme shouldn't contain directly heirlooms, maybe it should be connected to a "prototype" object used as a mixin/class.
+Need to facilitate [prototyping](#prototyping).
+Need to have simple system, where any object is potentially a mixin, and where you can define complex stuff on an object and then "create copies" of that object.